The Great AI Witch Hunt: Reviewers' Perception and (Mis)conception

 Coming Soon.

-The manuscript is current in-review at the Computers in Human Behavior: Artificial Humans journal.
+The manuscript is accepted on Oct 6, 2024, and is currently in production at the Computers in Human Behavior: Artificial Humans journal.

 Read next